How To Implement Psychiatry Services For Your Corrections Facility

 Recently, however, it has become more and more difficult to staff these facilities.
 First, psychiatrists tend to reside in popular metropolitan areas.
 In fact, many are finding most doctors practice in concentrated areas in California, New York, Texas, Pennsylvania, and Florida (NPR 2018) — with 77% of U.S. counties with a severe shortage of psychiatrists.

 Second, it may cost more to hire a psychiatrist yourself.
-Some prison psychiatrists have earned a high salary, upwards of $400,000 (ncbi.nlm.nih.gov).
+In some cases, prison psychiatrists have earned a high salary, upwards of $400,000 (ncbi.nlm.nih.gov).
 And, paying a psychiatrist to travel from afar for face-to-face health check-ups can cost tens of thousands of dollars, primarily due to travel expenses. (ncbi.nlm.nih.gov)

 These higher salaries are justified to get qualified candidates.
 Clinicians understand that jails and prisons are more dangerous places to work given the maximum security setting and acute behavioral management issues.
 (Tamburello 2016) And many facilities are in rural settings with few amenities.